PickYourOwn.org

 There's not much point in trying to make ice cream if you need ice for the ice cream maker.
 For a typical 2-quart ice cream maker, you will need approximately: 2 cups (500 ml) table salt and 8 trays of ice cubes.
 It is NOT NECESSARY to use rock salt or crushed ice in most units (certainly not the Oster's).

 On the other hand, the Rival model is cheaper, but I haven't tried it.
-And if, for some demented reason, you actually want to hand crank for 25 minutes, the Donvier model offers that, um, "pleasure".
+And if, for some demented reason, you actually want to hand crank for 25 minutes, the Donvier model offers a hand-crank model.

 Step 2 - Prepare the corn

 Frozen or canned corn: Choose creamed or niblets corn rather than whole kernel.
-You'll need 2 cups worth.
+You will need 2 cups worth.

 Fresh corn: Cut kernel tips about 1/2 deep and scrape the cobs with the back of a knife to remove the juice and the heart of the kernel.